-(1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0%.
+(2) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0%.
 All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2009C and 2011D Turnpike Revenue Bonds (SIFMA Index Notes) is swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread b) swap rate of 4.403% plus the fixed spread, based on the outstanding principal amounts of unhedged and
+As only a portion of principal on the 2009C and 2011D Turnpike Revenue Bonds (SIFMA Index Notes) is swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate of 4.403% plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+(3) Interest reflects anticipated receipt of Federal Subsidy.